 Film and Video Production

-Students interested in the Film and Video Production Major are urged to complete the "Declaration of Major" form promptly upon admission to GVSU (do not wait for secondary admission to the Film/Video major) and to maintain regular contact with their advisor to ensure proper course enrollment and steady progress toward full acceptance.
+Students interested in the Film and Video Production Major are urged to declare their major promptly upon admission to GVSU (do not wait for secondary admission to the Film/Video major) and to maintain regular contact with their advisor to ensure proper course enrollment and steady progress toward full acceptance.

 In order to maintain high-quality instruction, the Film & Video Production major limits the number of students accepted each year into the major.
 Students who have been accepted into the major through the Secondary Admission process are then allowed to take CFV 226 and all 300- and 400- level film/video courses.

-In order to apply for Secondary Admission, students are required to achieve a minimum 3.0 GPA in the three Film/Video pre-admission courses (CFV 123, 124, and 125) and a 2.5 GPA for their overall courses.
+To apply for Secondary Admission, students are required to achieve a minimum 3.0 GPA in the two Film/Video pre-admission courses (CFV 123 and 125) and a 2.5 GPA for their overall courses.

 The following required pre-admission courses may be taken in any order.